 The monitoring well network has been sampled regularly for arsenic.
 Elevated concentrations of arsenic have been found in the groundwater below and downgradient of the Site.
 The groundwater contaminant plume extends approximately 2,000 feet southwest of the Site in the terrace and glacial till deposits.
 The bedrock deposits do not appear to have been contaminated with arsenic from the Site.

-The Minnesota Department of Agriculture (MDA) and the Minnesota Department of Health (MDH) reviewed available well records and conducted site visits to determine the status and use of any private wells near the Site.
+The MDA and the Minnesota Department of Health (MDH) reviewed available well records and conducted site visits to determine the status and use of any private wells near the Site.
 Based on this survey, there does not appear to be any users of groundwater within the arsenic groundwater plume emanating from the Site.

 An office/warehouse was constructed on the Site in 2005-2006 by 2800 Hiawatha LLC.
 Approximately 2,450 cubic yards of contaminated soil was excavated during construction of the office/warehouse and disposed of off-site.

 The responsible party is currently monitoring arsenic contamination in the groundwater in the terrace, glacial till and bedrock formations beneath and adjacent to the Site.